 Social Security is a federal program of retirement, disability, survivor and health related benefits covering most staff.
 Contributions to Social Security are shared by the College and the employee.

 Income protection, medical benefits and survivor benefits are provided for job related illnesses and injuries.
 This mandated coverage is provided to the College by CHUBB and is independent of the health care coverage provided by Oxford.
 For this reason, among others, any job related injury or illness must be reported immediately to the responsible supervisor, department chair or director and to the Human Resources Department.

 Staff and faculty who become unemployed through no fault of their own and are able and available to work, but unsuccessful in finding employment, may be eligible to receive a weekly benefit.

 Barnard offers faculty and staff several voluntary benefit packages.
 Further information is available from Human Resources.

 Backup Care: Through Bright Horizons, the College offers discounted Backup Child and Elder Care services for those times when an employee would otherwise miss work to care for a loved one.
-The program is designed to provide up to 100 hours of care annually either in a childcare center ($4 - first 50 hours; $8 - 51-100 hours) or in a private residence ($6 - first 50 hours; $12 - 51-100 hours) when regular care for a child or dependent adult is unavailable on a temporary basis.
-Employees can visit the website at backup.brighthorizons.com or call 877-BH-CARES (877-242-2737) or 800-557-0847 for more information.
+The program is designed to provide up to 20 visits annually either in a childcare center (Copays: $15/child or $25 for 2 or more children) or in a private residence ($8 per hour) when regular care for a child or dependent adult is unavailable on a temporary basis.
+Employees can visit the website at http://backup.brighthorizons.com or call 877-BH-CARES (877-242-2737) or 800-557-0847 for more information.

 MetPay: Offers discounted insurance rates for auto and home through Metropolitan Life Insurance Company.
 Call 1-800-GET-MET8 for further information and a no-obligation quote.